Randall Waechter, PhD

 Associate Director of Research, SGU

-Randall Waechter, PhD, is assistant dean of the School of Graduate Studies and associate director of research at St. George’s University (SGU).
-As assistant dean, Dr. Waechter helps establish policies and new graduate programs while overseeing existing programs and supervising graduate students in carrying out research and writing theses for their Master’s/PhD degrees.
+Randall Waechter, PhD, is the Assistant Dean of the School of Graduate Studies and associate director of research at St. George’s University (SGU).
+As Assistant Dean, Dr. Waechter helps establish policies and new graduate programs while overseeing existing programs and supervising graduate students in carrying out research and writing theses for their Master’s/PhD degrees.
 As the Associate Director of Research, Dr. Waechter is responsible for promoting and growing research activity and output across all schools, assisting faculty members from across the University in securing external research grants, and liaising with all external funding agencies.

 Dr. Waechter’s own research interests include applying basic cognitive and emotion theory to understand mental and behavioral health problems in the developing world.
 Specifically, he examines the limitations of the human brain for processing information, the interplay between higher cognitive processing and negative emotional processing (i.e., anxiety, stress), and how this interaction can impact decision making and, ultimately, behavioral health across the lifespan.
 He also carries out research on early child brain development in developing tropical regions.
 He has secured a number of research grants from the NIH, UNICEF, USAID, and Grand Challenges Canada to carry out these studies.